cfrist/wildfirecommons-documentation/docs/policies/terms-of-use.md

 #### User Eligibility.

 <div style="text-align: justify;">
-NDP is designed exclusively for non-commercial purposes, with the goal of facilitating educational, research, and collaborative initiatives among its users.
+Wildfire Commons is designed exclusively for non-commercial purposes, with the goal of facilitating educational, research, and collaborative initiatives among its users.
 Any attempt to use the platform for commercial gain, such as posting unsolicited messages or advertisements, is strictly prohibited.
-Violating this policy may result in the suspension or termination of your account, as NDP is committed to maintaining a space that prioritizes academic and research-driven efforts and interests.
+Violating this policy may result in the suspension or termination of your account, as Wildfire Commons is committed to maintaining a space that prioritizes academic and research-driven efforts and interests.
 </div>

 #### User Registration.

 <div style="text-align: justify;">
-Access to certain data, resources, and features of NDP is restricted to registered users, who may be required to provide personal information.
+Access to certain data, resources, and features of Wildfire Commons is restricted to registered users, who may be required to provide personal information.
 By creating an account, you agree to provide accurate and complete information.
 Providing false information or omitting relevant details may result in the suspension or termination of your access.
-Additionally, you are prohibited from impersonating another individual or accessing NDP using someone else’s credentials.
+Additionally, you are prohibited from impersonating another individual or accessing Wildfire Commons using someone else’s credentials.
 </div>

 #### User Access.